At first it’s one noise.

 Typing in the corner, mouthing out the words.

-She’s too close to see that he feels the same way.
+From here you can tell he’s too close to see she feels the same way.

-You can’t tell if it’s an essay or a song.
-Just two people sitting, hunched over a screen, the last ones to leave.
+You can’t be sure if it’s an essay or a song.
+Just two people hunched over a screen.

 They sit in silence.